Upstream#

 scgi_next_upstream, memcached_next_upstream, and

 after all its marks the server as a backup server.
-It will be passed requests when the primary servers are unavailable. marks the server as permanently unavailable. sets the server to draining; this means
+It will be passed requests when the primary servers are unavailable.
+If the backup_switch (PRO) directive is configured,

 it receives only requests from the sessions